 Researchers at BDS found that 43% of cannabis consumers are busy with outdoors activities several times a week.
 This is significantly higher that non-cannabis users, according to the data.
 Only 25% of this group admitted to getting off their back cracks long enough to engage in activities outside the house.

 Another interesting tidbit from the study is that cannabis users are more concerned about their overall health and wellness.
 Researchers found that around 40% regularly attend a gym or fitness center, which was about 10 points higher than non-users.
 This should come as no surprise.
 It’s like legendary stoner icon Tommy Chong once said (we’re paraphrasing, of course), “You’ve got to be in shape to do drugs, man.”

 So while the cannabis community is more conscious these days of their physical fitness, people who have traditionally used booze to fuel their buzz are starting to experiment more with marijuana in order to avoid packing on unwanted pounds.
 The consensus is that as long as the cannabis industry keeps marketing products that do not force users to “smoke,” more alcohol consumers will put down the wine glass for weed.

-But the cannabis community is not just smoking weed and playing outdoors – this demographic is a large part of the workforce.
-The BDS data shows that 53 percent of pot consumers are gainfully employed with a full time job.
+But the cannabis community is not just smoking weed and playing outdoors — this demographic is a large part of the workforce.
+The BDS data shows that 53% of marijuana consumers are gainfully employed with a full time job.
 And not the typical low-wage jobs that only stoners can get because they cannot pass a drug test either.
 The report indicates that the average annual income for cannabis users is around $70,000 per year.